-Top 40 songwriter with over 100 TV/Film placements and a formal education in pop/jazz vocal performance.
+Top 40 songwriter/producer with over 100 TV/Film placements and a formal education in pop/jazz vocal performance.

 Kenny Fleetwood (aka H. Kenneth) is a producer and songwriter from Nashville, TN best known for his work in the growing pop music scene.
-He's worked with artists synonymous with Nashville pop music such as CAPPA, Quinn Lewis, Nightly, Daniella Mason, Spazz Cardigan, Super Duper, Jeffrey James, Whissell, and countless others.
+He's worked with artists synonymous with the rising Nashville pop music community having worked with artists like Nightly, CAPPA, Quinn Lewis, Jung Youth, Spazz Cardigan, Super Duper, Jeffrey James, Whissell, and countless others.

 When he's not writing and toplining for artists and International DJ's; he's writing, producing and mixing songs for TV and film.
-His versatility and production work in a slew of genres including indie/pop/alternative/folk/cinematic have landed him more than 100 synchs in major shows like Showtimes 'Shameless' (four placements), adverts with brands like T-Mobile and Samsung (US/international), and the major motion picture 'Why Him' starring James Franco and Bryan Cranston.
+His versatility and production work in a slew of genres including indie/pop/alternative/folk/cinematic have landed him more than 100 performances with major brands and TV shows like 'This Is Us', 'Shameless', T-Mobile, Samsung (US/international), and the major motion picture 'Why Him' starring James Franco and Bryan Cranston.

 Interview with Kenny Fleetwood